MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/microsoft-365-services-connectivity.md

 ### Basic authentication with Exchange Online

 There are some changes planned related to the use of Basic Authentication with Exchange Online.
-For more information, see [Basic Authentication and Exchange Online – June 2021 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-june-2021-update/ba-p/2454827).
+For more information, see [Basic Authentication and Exchange Online – September 2021 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-september-2021-update/ba-p/2772210).

 ### Retirement of Skype for Business Online